GoudanHan/APLAS2022/README.md

   <li>BERT pre-trained on OCaml</li>
 </ul>
 You can find the notebooks here: 【LINKS】

+USAGE
+Once you opened the notebook, on the right side, you can change the accelerator to GPU.
+Then you are all set to run the notebook!
+Just click on the Run All in the top menu bar and then the notebook will prompt you to enter a model's name.
+For now, the notebook supports training bert-small, bert-base, bert-large, codebert, and OCaml bert.

+OUTPUT
+After the notebook finishes running, you can see the trained model files on the right side under the output directory (/kaggle/working).

 <h2 id="nate"> NATE's experiments under the new metric</h2>